spollard/josh-works.github.io/_posts/2019-02-26-turing_remote_resources.md

 - I can write words in a legible and readable fashion.
 This is valuable in a remote work environment, as almost all communication will be written.
 (I.E. writing skills are particularly valuable.)

 Jason Fried, founder of Basecamp (and a bunch of other stuff) wrote in his book [Rework](https://www.goodreads.com/book/show/6732019-rework):
 > “If you are trying to decide among a few people to fill a position hire the best writer. it doesn't matter if the person is marketer, salesperson, designer, programmer, or whatever, their writing skills will pay off.
 That's because being a good writer is about more than writing clear writing.
+>
-Clear writing is a sign of clear thinking. great writers know how to communicate. they make things easy to understand. they can put themselves in someone else's shoes. they know what to omit.
+> Clear writing is a sign of clear thinking. great writers know how to communicate. they make things easy to understand. they can put themselves in someone else's shoes. they know what to omit.
 And those are qualities you want in any candidate.
+>
-Writing is making a comeback all over our society...
+> Writing is making a comeback all over our society...
 Writing is today's currency for good ideas.”

 So, writing is valuable.
 Write stuff, and make it easy to find.

+To further make the point, [Brendon Caffery](https://devspade.com/writing-will-always-be-the-hot-sauce/) in _Writing Will Always Be the Hot Sauce_ says:

+> Communication is key to any team environment.
+These days engineers are expected to engage via Slack, JIRA, GitHub, Basecamp, Trello, Asana, Google Docs, StackOverflow, and more.
+Oh, and also email and Twitter and LinkedIn and...and...and.
+What's the common algorithm to solving problems on these platforms?
+What's the common API?
+Writing.

 ## Outreach